NLnetLabs/krill/doc/development/01_daemon.md

 * Background jobs

-Ultimately the actual requests coming from either the API or background jobs are dispatched to either the `CaServer` or `PubServer` which are set up using the provided config (e.g. instructing these components where their data is stored).
+Ultimately the actual requests coming from either the API or background jobs are dispatched to either the `CaServer` or `RepositoryManager` which are set up using the provided config (e.g. instructing these components where their data is stored).
 Theoretically those components could also be wrapped in a different way in future, e.g. to support serverless setups using lambda functions, provided of course that authorization, configuration, and concurrency are handled.